-- The pricing proposal submitted would best promote the long-term interests of its customers - The information provided in the pricing proposal submitted on [insert date] is the best available information of the financial and operational affairs of [insert business's name] and has been checked in accordance with the Water Regulation Handbook; and - There are no circumstances of which I am aware that would render the information provided to be misleading or inaccurate.
+- The pricing proposal would best promote the long-term interests of its customers - The pricing proposal: - Is the business's best customer value proposition and is consistent with our customer engagement strategy. - Would deliver services at the lowest sustainable cost and is consistent with our cost efficiency strategy. - The information provided in the pricing proposal submitted on [insert date] is the best available information of the financial and operational affairs of [insert business's name] and has been checked in accordance with the Water Regulation Handbook; and - The pricing proposal has been subject to a quality assurance check, which certifies the accuracy and consistency of all data, including confirmation of the following: - Information in the pricing proposal is consistent with the business's information return (AIR and SIR), the business's financial accounts and reports against output measures, as relevant. - Figures in the business's pricing proposal are accurate and correctly sourced. - The pricing proposal includes proposed prices for all the business's regulated services. - There are no circumstances of which we are aware that would render the information provided to be misleading or inaccurate.